Effective Rankine-Hugoniot conditions for shock waves in periodic media: Effective Rankine-Hugoniot conditions

 \section{Effective Rankine-Hugoniot conditions}

 The homogenized equations, which are given by \eqref{homogenized_leading_order}, can be rewritten as a system of conservation laws:

 The system \eqref{homogenized_leading_order_in_conservation_form} is closed by choosing a nonlinear stress-strain relation $\sigmabar(\epsilon)=\sigma(\epsilon; \Kbar)$.
-This leading order system is a dispersion-less approximation of the original problem; i.e., it captures the effective behavior of the solution neglecting the dispersive effects.
-Therefore, it provides better results as the dispersion becomes small.
+This leading order system is a dispersionless approximation of the original problem; i.e., it captures the effective behavior of the solution neglecting the dispersive effects.
+Therefore, it yields a better approximation when the dispersion is small.
 In this work we are interested in the case when (viscous) shocks form which is expected to happen when the effective dispersion is small.
-Under this situation, it is reasonable to expect the shock to propagate with speed close to that given by applying the Rankine-Hugoniot conditions to \eqref{homogenized_leading_order_in_conservation_form}.
+In this regime, it is reasonable to expect the shock to propagate with speed close to that given by applying the Rankine-Hugoniot conditions to \eqref{homogenized_leading_order_in_conservation_form}.
 By doing this we obtain

 where $s$ is the speed of the shock and $[(\cdot)]$ is the jump of $(\cdot)$; i.e., $[(\cdot)]:=(\cdot)_l-(\cdot)_r$.
 Therefore, we propose an estimate for the speed of propagation of viscous shocks to be given by